EffectOrientedProgramming/book/Chapters/00_Copyright.md

 book, and the publisher was aware of a trademark claim, the designations are printed with initial capital letters or in all capitals.

-The Scala trademark belongs to {{TODO}}.
+The Scala language is copyright:

+&copy; 2002-2024 EPFL

+&copy; 2011-2024 Lightbend, Inc.

 Java is a trademark or registered trademark of Oracle, Inc. in the United States and other countries.
 Windows is a registered trademark of Microsoft Corporation in the United States and other countries.
 All other product names and company names mentioned herein are the property of their respective owners.